niklasekstrom/a314/README.md

 If you have an idea about something cool to make using the A314, but you don't have the means to build a PCB on your own, then we have a small number of pre-built boards that we plan to hand out, given the idea sounds interesting enough.
 Send a message to Eriond on EAB and describe what you would like to make, and perhaps you can get one.

-There is an #a314 IRC channel on [EFNet](http://www.efnet.org/?module=servers) where you can hopefully get answers to any questions related to A314.
+There used to be an IRC channel for discussing A314, but we have since moved to Discord.
+[Here's the invite link](https://discord.gg/TGZNKnA).